arhamlet/Yet-Another-EfficientDet-Pytorch/readme.md

 # Training Custom dataset of Playing Cards on EfficientDetD2

 The pytorch re-implement of the official [EfficientDet](https://github.com/google/automl/tree/master/efficientdet) with SOTA performance in real time, original paper link: <https://arxiv.org/abs/1911.09070>
+The research done in this paper and the excellent results displayed by the Efficientdets are due to these contributions of the paper:
+1. Bi-didrectional Feature Pyramid Network (BiFPN) These are used for the multiple feature scaling in the network.
+They have been built upon the Feature Pyramid Network(FPN) and PANet.

+2. Compound Scaling
+Compound Scaling was first proposed in the `EfficientNet` paper.
+It involves increasing the depth/width/resolution of the whole network including the backbone, feature network, class/box network and resolution.

+3. EfficientDet
+In this paper, we are introduced to the EfficientDet that gice state-of-the-art performance with improved accuracy and efficiency.

 I trained the Efficientdet D2 on Playing Cards dataset.
 The information regarding the dataset, the whole training process and the evaluation results are discussed in the ensuing sections.